 The Crypto Glossary

-Here you'll find simple explanations for the most important terms from the world of crypto, blockchain, and NFTs.
+Here you'll find simple explanations for the most important terms in the crypto world.
 No jargon, guaranteed!

 Airdrop

-An airdrop is a free distribution of crypto tokens to a large number of wallet addresses.
-Projects often use this as a marketing tool to gain attention or to reward early users.
+A free distribution of crypto tokens to numerous wallet addresses.
+Projects often use this as a marketing tool to gain attention or reward early users.

 All-Time-High (ATH)